Formation (song): Popular culture

 References within the lyrics of "Formation" have popularized certain brands and phrases.
-The mention of the American restaurant chain Red Lobster in the song's bridge increased sales at the restaurants by 33%, and upon the song's release, the chain was tweeted about over 42,000 times during the first hour and trended for the first time in its history according to Red Lobster spokesperson Erica Ettori.
-Employees also renamed popular menu items after Beyoncé and call the effect the "Beyoncé Bounce".
-The term "Bama" received a major boost in prominence after it was used in "Formation", and the word was subsequently added to the Oxford English Dictionary.
-Beyoncé's shoutout to the Chevrolet El Camino car in the song and its feature in the music video "did more in 5 seconds for the El Camino than General Motors marketing did for years", according to Hannah Elliott of Bloomberg.
+The mention of the American restaurant chain Red Lobster increased sales at the restaurants by 33%.
+The chain was tweeted about over 42,000 times during the first hour of the song's release and trended for the first time in its history, according to Red Lobster spokesperson Erica Ettori.
+Employees also renamed popular menu items after Beyoncé and called the effect the "Beyoncé Bounce".
+Beyoncé's reference to the Chevrolet El Camino in the song and its feature in the music video helped boost the car's public profile, with Bloomberg's Hannah Elliott writing that Beyoncé "did more in 5 seconds for the El Camino than General Motors marketing did for years".

-The use of the word "slay" in the song has since popularized the term.
-A novel method of screening drugs to combat antibiotic resistance was named SLAY (Surface Localized Antimicrobial Display) as a reference to the song.
-Presbyterian pastor Floretta Barbee-Watkins evoked the song in the opening devotion of the 2021 Presbyterian Mission Agency Board meeting, where she called for the Presbyterian Church (USA) to "get in formation" by transforming the church in a time of volatility and complexity, and ended the devotion with the call to action "'cause we slay".
+The term "Bama" received a major boost in prominence after it was used in "Formation", with the word subsequently being added to the Oxford English Dictionary.
+The word "slay" (meaning "greatly excel") was also popularized after it was used in the song.
+A novel method of screening drugs to combat antibiotic resistance was named SLAY (Surface Localized Antimicrobial Display) in reference to the song.
+Presbyterian pastor Floretta Barbee-Watkins evoked the song in the opening devotion of the 2021 Presbyterian Mission Agency Board meeting, where she called for the Presbyterian Church to "get in formation" by transforming the church in a time of volatility and complexity, and ended the devotion with the call to action "'cause we slay".

 The lyric "I got hot sauce in my bag, swag" became a common refrain after the song's release and inspired people to produce related merchandise.
-In an interview with The Breakfast Club during her 2016 presidential campaign, Hillary Clinton referenced the lyric, saying she carries hot sauce in her purse.
+In an interview with The Breakfast Club during her 2016 presidential campaign, Hillary Clinton referenced the lyric, saying she carries hot sauce in her bag.
 This sparked controversy, with some saying that she was pandering to young black voters.

-One of the hairstyles that Beyoncé wore in the music video, with long cornrows with a deep side part, has since been termed "Lemonade braids" after the album and remains a popular hairstyle for black women.
+One of the hairstyles that Beyoncé wore in the music video, with long cornrows with a deep side part, has since been termed "lemonade braids" after the album and remains a popular hairstyle for black women.
 The black power beret was given "a new lease of life" after the performance of "Formation" at the Super Bowl, according to The Guardian's deputy fashion editor Priya Elan, triggering the hat's comeback as a symbol of black power.
 Piping became the defining trend of the spring/summer 2016 fashion season after Beyoncé wore a piped shirt in the "Formation" video.